K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 are pretty simplistic.
 They only show how to [efficiently implement `range`](http://php.net/manual/en/language.generators.overview.php) or [iterate over the lines of a file](http://php.net/manual/en/language.generators.comparison.php).

-But hey, even from these simple examples we can understand the core aspects of
+But even from these simple examples we can understand the core aspects of
 generators: they are *just* simplified `Iterator`s.

 > A generator allows you to write code that uses `foreach` to iterate over a set
 > of data without needing to build an array in memory

-As a PHP developer, I often need to iterate through large data-sets and memory usage definitely is one of my main concerns.
+With that in mind, I'll try to explain why generators are awesome using some use-cases taken from applications I work on in my company.

+## Some context

+I currently work for <a href="http://www.tea-ebook.com/">TEA</a>.
+Basically, we develop an e-book reading ecosystem (Amazon, the Kindle ?
+Same, but different).
+It goes all the way from getting the e-book files from the publishers to present them in an e-commerce website and allowing the final customer to read them online or on an e-reader.

+In order to be able to sell these e-books and display relevant information to our customers, we need to have a lot of metadata for our products (title, format, price, publisher, author(s), …).

+For most of the code samples that will be shown below, I'll refer to these metadata under the name of *e-book*.

+So here we go!

 ## Iterating through large data-sets

-Let's assume that I have a large collection of e-books and that I want to filter those which can be read in a web-reader.
+For this first use-case, let's assume that I have a large collection of e-books and that I want to filter those which can be read in a web-reader.

 Traditionally, I would write something like this: